Atharv-Joshi/flutter-projects/personal_expenses/README.md

-# flutter_app
+# personal_expenses

-A new Flutter application.
+A new Flutter project.

 ## Getting Started